In the URL

 </script>

-2 for the second value, then the program will:
+If we enter 1 for the first value, and 2 for the second value, then the program will:

 Bring up a pop-up box with the text "Output: 3"